mickahouan/obsidian-mcp-server/README.md

 ➡️ **[cyanheads/model-context-protocol-resources](https://github.com/cyanheads/model-context-protocol-resources)**

-This collection includes servers for Filesystem, Obsidian, Git, GitHub, Perplexity, Atlas, Ntfy, and more, along with in-depth guides based on my real-world MCP development.
+This collection includes servers for Filesystem, Git, GitHub, Perplexity, Atlas, Ntfy, and more, along with in-depth guides based on real-world MCP development.

 ## 📜 License